mckennapsean/dissertation/content/05-security.md

-Visualization research has sought out novel visual representations tailored to cyber security data.
+Visualization research has sought out novel visual representations tailored to cybersecurity data.
 Network graph layouts have been adapted and focused within this domain [@Foresti2006; @Taylor2009; @Paul2013].
 Map-like visualizations of the entire internet seek to preserve the spatial location of similar types of computers across multiple datasets [@Fowlwer2014].
 Aggregated sliding slices of